Introduction

 Xflow is a payment platform designed especially for Indian businesses and freelancers.
 It offers a fast, simple, and cost-effective alternative to Stripe.
 Xflow strives to be transparent, has minimal fees, and processes payments fast in INR.
 It also simplifies compliance and integration.

 Xflow provides transparent mid-market FX rates with no hidden fees.
-Businesses only have to pay a 1% commission or a flat rate of $8 per trade.
+Businesses benefit from flexible pricing plans, paying only a low flat fee for smaller invoices or rates as low as 0.4% to 0.6% for larger volumes.
 Remittances are quick since local INR transfers are faster, which can improve a business's cash flow.
 Additionally, Xflow has simple compliance with regulations.
 It provides one-click e-FIRA/FIRC for all international transactions within 24 hours.

 Xflow is built to integrate with your existing tools and supports numerous foreign payment methods.
 This simplifies making payments across countries, reduces the cost, and ensures compliance with all relevant regulations.